Can retail be sustainable? Learn from the brands redefining the industry with our sustainable retail guide

 Some commenters say it’s never possible to be a sustainable retailer.

 What do you think?

 Retail is an industry that’s built from supply and demand, meaning business hinges on economies of scale.
 Consumerism fuels the production engine, yet this machine of build-buy-bin is running at a rate our planet cannot support.

 For example, in the United States, 2020 saw ~2.63 million tons of returned merchandise dumped as landfill waste.
 Which is 16% higher than the previous year.
-Greenhouse gas emissions (GHGs) have also increased over the years, reaching 16 million metric tons of C02e.
+Greenhouse gas emissions (GHGs) from transporting returns have also increased over the years, reaching 16 million metric tons of C02e.